Barcelona sign Junior Firpo: Bl;augrana sign Real Betis defender in €18m deal | Goal.com

 Born in the Dominican Republic, Junior has represented Spain at Under-21 level having impressed during five years at Betis.

-The 22-year-old leaves the Andalusian outfit having made 43 appearances, scoring five goals and laying on seven assists in all competitions.
+The 22-year-old leaves the Andalusian outfit after making 43 appearances, scoring five goals and laying on seven assists in all competitions.

 One of those goals came in a memorable 4-3 win over Barca at Camp Nou in November, with Junior having been linked with a move to the Blaugrana ever since.